Man arrested, charged with invasive visual recording

 EL PASO, Texas (KTSM) – A 68-year-old man was arrested and charged with three counts of invasive visual recording Friday, July 28 in Socorro, according to the El Paso County Sheriff’s Office.

-The sheriff’s office say deputies were dispatched to the Goodwill store located at the 10300 block of Alameda Ave. regarding a subject disturbing to assist a deputy working off-duty.
+The Sheriff’s Office says deputies were dispatched to the Goodwill store located at the 10300 block of Alameda Ave. regarding a subject disturbing and to assist a deputy working off-duty.

 Deputies took Solis into custody and booked him into the El Paso County Detention Facility for three counts of invasive visual recording with a $65,000 bond.

-Additionally, Solis was convicted for the same offense in 2017 and is currently out on bond from a similar arrest in September 2022.
+Additionally, Solis was convicted for the same offense in 2017 and is currently out on bond from a similar arrest in September 2022, according to the Sheriff’s Office.